webplatform/docs/tutorials/css-regions/index.md

 ==Diverting content from a flow==

-The various ''break'' properties shown above don't address a common layout problem.
+The various ''break'' properties shown above do not address a common layout problem.
 Sometimes content needs to be diverted from a flow and moved somewhere else so that other content can flow in to take its place.
 In this example, '''aside''' tags represent ''pull-quote''